Electronic Communications Code - Tribunal Decision

 At Cornerstone, we are always willing to have a discussion with landowners on the value of sites, and their alternative uses.

-Carlos Pierce is Head of Legal Projects, Strategy and the Code programme, and Tina Middleton is a Senior Code Lawyer, at Cornerstone Telecommunications Infrastructure Limited, the joint venture company set up by Telefónica and Vodafone to own and operate all of Telefónica’s and Vodafone’s network assets.
+Carlos Pierce is Head of Legal Projects, Strategy and the Code programme, and Tina Middleton is a Senior Code Lawyer, at Cornerstone the UK's leading mobile infrastructure services company set up as a joint venture between Vodafone and Telefónica.

 This is consistent with the approach taken by the Tribunal in EE Limited and Hutchison 3G UK Limited v The Mayor and Burgesses of the London Borough of Islington UKUT 0053 (paragraphs 132 and 133)